-No matter how big or small your company, a solid marketing strategy focuses your efforts and helps your team make better decisions faster.
+No matter how big or small your company, a solid marketing strategy focuses your efforts and helps you make better decisions faster.

-Without this critical tool, marketing budgets are wasted and growth opportunities missed.
+Without a robust marketing strategy, budget is wasted and growth opportunities missed.
 So how do you know if your strategy is solid?
-You can always book a complimentary 30-minute consultation with us, but for a quick and dirty check-up, look for these four critical elements:
+Check out our Marketing Strategy Checklist for the full rundown, but for a quick and dirty check-up, look for these four things:

-Detailed profiles of each target customer
+#1 Detailed profiles of each target customer

-A value proposition is best described as the intersection between what your customers want and what only you can provide them (side note: if you don’t have detailed buyer personas, you don’t have good value propositions).
+A value proposition is best described as the intersection between what your customers want and what only you can provide them (side note: if you don’t have buyer personas, you probably don’t have good value propositions).

 Without a detailed understanding of what differentiates you, you’ll waste time and money sending messages to the market that simply don’t land, and more often than not, end up competing solely on price.

 Unless you offer just one product or service, understanding your competitive positioning as a company is insufficient.
 This is because each product or service has its own set of alternatives from which your customers can choose.

-Market intel and feedback loops
+#4 Market intel and feedback loops

 Are you using your customer satisfaction surveys to ask questions about your competitors’ performance?
 Are you compiling and vetting the competitive intelligence your sales teams hear every day?
 Do you monitor industry trends and their implications on the value your products offer?